anilegin/AnonHead/README.md

 ## Usage

 ### Segment the Head
-Run the **segment** script to generate a head/face mask from your input image:
+Run the **segment** script to generate a head mask from your input image:
 ```bash
 python segment.py --im_path path/to/your/image.png
 ```